intento/intento-api/README.md

 #### Async errors

 If the operation encountered an error during fulfillment, you would see a response with partial result and error.
 This result contains successfully fulfilled elements of the initial request and nulls where the error occurred.
 More information about the cause of the problem you can find in an error object.
 The object contains a list of failed requests with corresponding error responses.
 For more convenient mapping there is an item key and a position key in the object.
 The `item` key is an index of the element in the initial request array.
-And the `position` key is an index of the element in the [sub-array](https://github.com/intento/intento-api/blob/master/processing-oversized-requests.md).
+And the `position` key is an index of the element in the [sub-array][processing-oversized-requests].
 Here is an example of the operation which failed:

 ```json
 {